KEVINYZY/netty-in-action/README.md

-This Repository contains the source-code for all chapters of the book [Netty in Action](http://manning.com/maurer) by Norman Maurer and Marvin Allen Wolfthal.
+zd This Repository contains the source-code for all chapters of the book [Netty in Action](http://manning.com/maurer) by Norman Maurer and Marvin Allen Wolfthal.

 Latest version: https://github.com/normanmaurer/netty-in-action/tree/2.0-SNAPSHOT